prestonharberts/fedora-40-configuration/docs/zathura.md

 # Zathura

 Install Zathura from Software.
-Scroll down the store page and also install the Zathura-PDF-MuPDF plugin.
+Scroll down the store page and also install the Zathura-PDF-MuPDF plugin and the Zathura-CB plugin.

 Copy `conf/zathura/` to `~/.config`